fbpx

 • Remember it’s not real: Don’t compare someone’s outside to your inside.
 These posts are designed for attention, they aren’t real life.

 • Practice gratitude: Try to focus on what you do have in your life vs. what you don’t.
-It can be small, but acknowledging what you do have can go a long way in minimizing comparison.
+It can be small, but acknowledging what you do have can be really helpful in minimizing comparison.

 • Focus on the positive: Try to follow people and view posts that inspire you, rather than those who leave you feeling negative about yourself or others.